lavab/intermail/README.md

 * maximize adoption
 * leverage existing architecture
   * don't reinvent the wheel, especially if it's a *crypto* wheel
-  * relies on TLS, PGP, MX and PTR records, and other to do the heavy lifting
+  * relies on TLS, PGP, MX and PTR records, etc. to do the heavy lifting

 ## Misc

 * assume TLS is broken, server is hacked, users/devs/webmaster are complete morons
-* marketing wins protocol wars (pond, everyone?)
+* marketing wins protocol wars (pond, anyone?)

 ### Attention needed